Call4Cloud | MMP-C | Autopilot | Device Preparation

 As shown above, it’s missing stuff like my PowerShell script and other important PowerShell scripts!

 That’s odd, right?
-PowerShell not working and we are also still missing our important Device cert which I was also showing you in 2 second part of this blog!
+PowerShell is not working, and we are also still missing our important Device cert, which I also showed you in the second part of this blog!

 6. Troubleshooting part 1